Your guide to successfully getting your SMS marketing program off the ground and sending effective text messages that drive results for your brand.

 Gathering these insights is how you create an effective segmentation strategy that keeps your subscribers engaged with relevant, personalized content.

-Types of text messages to include in your SMS strategy
+Types of text messages to include in your SMS marketing strategy

 There are four types of text messages you can send to engage your subscribers, and they each serve a different purpose.
 Depending on your brand’s goals for SMS, you’ll want to focus on incorporating a healthy mix of one-time campaigns, triggered messages, two-way conversations, and transactional messages into your strategy.